 PHY 2202 General Physics II

-Electrostatics, DC conduction and circuits, magnetism, electromagnetic induction, quantum mechanics, optics and special relativity.
+Electrostatics, DC conduction and circuits, magnetism, electromagnetic induction, and geometric and physical optics.
 Calculus used extensively.
 Four classroom, three lab hours per week.

 Division: Science, Technology, Engineering and Mathematics